 Step 2.
 Learn About Different Types of Investors

 There is no one, single type of investor for small businesses and startups.
 Among the different types of investors out there that you may consider include venture capitalists, angel investors, friends and family, business incubators and accelerators, investment groups and crowdfunding websites.
 Depending on your company’s business needs and goals, certain types of investors will make more sense than others.

 Not only are there various types of investors.
 There are a variety of forms of funding as well.
-In order to access capital for your business, you can try funding by using personal and business credit cards, lines of credit, bank loans and more.
+In order to access capital for your business, you can try funding by using personal and business credit cards, lines of credit, bank loans and more (see also everything about business credit).
 Bear in mind these funding options are more contingent on the condition of your personal finances and assets, whereas raising capital from investors is more based on the value or potential value of your business.

 Step 3.
 Network

 As an entrepreneur, networking is absolutely necessary to find and lock down the best types of investors and funding for your business.
 Networking is not just about constantly promoting your business.
 Instead, you should approach networking as a two-way street, a quid pro quo.
 While using your network to promote your business, you should make sure to help those same people reach their objectives and goals as well.
 Maybe you can connect a fellow entrepreneur with a talented former employee of yours or perhaps a potential business partner.
 In turn, you could get help with identifying investors and securing capital.
 It’s much easier to raise capital when you’ve built up a positive reputation for your business, especially if you’re known for helping out other entrepreneurs and business owners.